jbertoni/Rustics/README.md

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
-Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N events.
+Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N samples.

 The structs for time samples require a timer implementation.
 See the time module for information on timers and to see some sample implementations.